elixir-europe/rdmkit/pages/contribute/demo_page.md

 ```
 * `title`: Specify here the title of the page.
 This wil be the H1 title (replacing the top level title using the # in markdown )

-* `permalink`: This is the url where the page will be rendered to.
-For example *demo_page.html* will render the Demo page towards the link https://elixir-europe.github.io/rdm-toolkit/demo_page.html

 This can be extended with following attributes (each with an example):

 ```